 During the 18th century Marseille became France's leading military port in the Mediterranean, with a major role in French imperial conquests from 1830 onwards, in Algeria/Morocco and other parts of Africa, and in Southeast Asia.
 After WWII over a million immigrants came to France through the city, many from former colonies.
 Those who stayed gave the city a French-African quarter with it's famous market.

 Marseille Provence Airport is about 12 miles northwest of the city.
 It’s France’s second largest gateway, so there are direct connections from almost everywhere except North America.
 You’ll likely have to transfer in Paris.
-Trains and buses, each running every 20 minutes or so, will get you from Vitrolles station to Marseille in 25 minutes for between 5.90 and 8.50 euros.
+Trains and buses, each running every 20 minutes or so, will get you from Vitrolles station to Marseille in 25 minutes for around five to ten euros.
 Take the 5 minute shuttle bus at quay 2 from the terminal building.
 Arles, Avignon, Montpelier, and Nimes also have direct rail links, and for Aix-en-Provence there's a bus.
 Shuttle buses and taxis are also standing by to take you to your hotel.
 For Cannes, Nice and Toulon, change at Marseille.
 The Gare Saint Charles, main train station, has national and regional rail connections provided by SNCF and TER

 To bike around town, sign up for five euros at the website of Le Vélo to use their network of 1,000 self-service stations, 6am to midnight all year round, roughly 300 meters apart all over town.
 As with similar plans in other cities, the 30 first minutes of each trip are free of charge, so short trips cost nothing.